kamuju/google-cloud-platform-samples.compute/ruby-client-library-example/README.md

     - Select "Other" under "Installed application type"
     - Click "Create client ID"

+  2) Run 'cp client_secrets.json.sample client_secrets.json'
-Edit the client_secrets.json file and enter the client ID and secret that you retrieved from the API Console.
+    - Edit the client_secrets.json file and enter the client ID and secret that you retrieved from the API Console.

+  3) Edit 'YOUR_PROJECT_ID' in sample.rb to reflect your Google Compute Engine project name.

 ## Running the Sample Application
 1. Run the application